donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 # Accessing collection data using WebDAV client

 The data content of a RDM collection consists of files and directories.
 To access the data content, one uses a HTTP-based file transfer protocol called [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
+You will be asked to provide the username and password to login.
+Follow [this instruction](account.md#The_Webdav_Account) to retrieve them from the CMS portal.

 There are existing client tools for the WebDAV protocol.
 However, concerning the best compatibility and cross-platform support, please use the recommended tools: